 clinical data that allows us to compare our surgical outcomes with the

 outcomes of other participants in the program.
-We are the
+This ensures we provide

 ONLY Pediatric NSQIP participating facility in our Region.
 We participate because

 providing the best possible care your child matters.
 It matters to us

 and we know it certainly matters to you.

 Leading the Region